 Hawaii county officials close bay to assist coral spawning

-KAILUA-KONA, Hawaii (AP) — A Hawaii county has closed a bay to prevent disruption of coral spawning that scientists predicted would occur over two days.
+KAILUA-KONA, Hawaii (AP) — A Hawaii county has closed a bay to prevent disruption of coral spawning that scientists predicted would occur over two days, officials said.

-Hawaii County officials closed Kahaluu Bay to allow the spawning event that was expected Monday through Tuesday on the Big Island, West Hawaii Today reported .
+Hawaii County officials closed Kahaluu Bay to allow the spawning event on Monday through Tuesday on the Big Island, West Hawaii Today reported .
 The bay reopened on Wednesday.

 A mass bleaching event in 2015 killed 95% of the cauliflower coral on West Hawaii reefs.